Target level of study

 18h

-This optional course focuses on solving physics problems on the computer.
-It includes the use of the Python language for scientific programming, with particular emphasis on visualization and animation.
-It provides an introduction to the possibilities offered by numerical physics through various simulations (FDTD simulation of the propagation of a 1D electromagnetic wave, etc.).
+This optional course focuses on solving physics problems using computers.
+It includes the use of Python for scientific programming, with a particular focus on visualization and animation.
+It offers an introduction to the possibilities offered by computational physics through various simulations (FDTD simulation of 1D electromagnetic wave propagation, etc.).

 ECTS